Do Not Disturb for Screen Sharing: Windows, Mac, and Linux Setup Guide (2026)

 You already know that a stray notification during a screen share can be embarrassing or even career-damaging.
 So you enable Do Not Disturb.
 Smart move.
 But here is the problem most people miss: DND only suppresses pop-up notifications.
 It does nothing about the Slack channel open in your sidebar, the salary column in your HR dashboard, or the personal email tab you forgot to close.

 This guide covers both layers: first, how to properly configure Do Not Disturb on every major operating system, and second, how to handle the sensitive content that DND cannot touch.
+For the broader notifications workflow, continue with how to hide notifications during screen sharing.

 Windows: Focus Assist and Focus Mode